arista-netdevops-community/automation_and_telemetry_demo/README.md

 ## Agenda

 - Ansible demo
+- AVD end to end demo using eAPI (this demo is not covered in this repo)
 - YANG/gNMI presentation
-- Pyang/Pyangbind/gnmic/TIG demo
+- Pyang/Pyangbind/gnmic/TIG stack demo

 ## ubuntu VM from POC lab